giantswarm/envctl/docs/tui-implementation.md

 ## Layout & Styling

-The layout is calculated dynamically based on terminal dimensions:
+The layout is calculated dynamically based on terminal dimensions.
+For a detailed breakdown of colors, component styles, and visual guidelines, please refer to the [TUI Style Guide](./tui-styleguide.md).

 ### Vertical Layout